 Baby stops sleeping well.

 You wonder what’s going on for a few days, start Googling, and pretty soon realize your little one is smack dab in the middle of the 4 month sleep regression.

-This can also happen a tad early or a tad later than 4 months, but the idea is the same.
+This can also happen a tad early or a tad later than 4 months (anywhere from 3 to 5 months depending), but the idea is the same.

 - Naps become shorter (often 45 minutes in duration)